Robert J. Conrad: Athletic career

-In college, he was "the point guard in 1980 for what many consider Clemson's best basketball team ever.
-He was one of seven players who received votes for the Atlantic Coast Conference Men's Basketball Player of the Year Award in 1979.
-Conrad finished his career ranked first in single season steals, second in career steals, first in single season and career charges taken, and second in single season and career assists.
+Conrad was a Hall of Fame collegiate player at Clemson University.
+He was part of a Benet Academy High School basketball home court winning streak of over 100 consecutive games.
+In college, he was the point guard in 1980 for Clemson's basketball team.
 In 1980 he led his team in free throw percentage.
-He was most well-known for making 8-8 free throws in overtime in Clemson’s upset win against undefeated and No. 1 ranked Duke University.
+He was most well known for making 8-8 free throws in overtime in Clemson's upset win against undefeated and No. 1 ranked Duke University.